anggackt/solen-bludit/README.md

 # Solen for Bludit Theme

-A bright and simple Bludit blogging theme made with Picnic CSS and Simple Line Icons with support for screen reader users.
+A bright and simple Bludit blogging theme made with Picnic CSS with support for screen reader users.

 ## Features